 Organic vegetable gardening is becoming more popular with each passing year, as home gardeners strive to grow gardens that are bountiful, healthy, and ecologically friendly.
 Starting an organic vegetable garden is fairly straightforward; here's what you need to know to get started.

 Choosing the Right Site

-Starting your organic vegetable garden in the right place will make a huge difference right from the start.
+Starting your organic vegetable garden in the right place will make a huge difference:

 - Sun: You want a site that offers as much direct sunlight as possible -- at least 6 hours, and preferably 8, during your main growing season.
-If you don't have a space available that offers that much sun, don't despair -- there are crops you can grow without full sun.
+If you don't have a space available that offers that much sun, there are crops you can grow without full sun.